YvonnewyLee/Salary-Prediction/README.md

-# README for Salary Prediction Model using Ordinal Logistic Regression
+# Salary Prediction Model using Ordinal Logistic Regression

 ## Overview
 This project focuses on predicting salary classes based on various features, such as age, gender, education level, years of experience, and others.
 The dataset comes from a Kaggle competition and contains responses to multiple survey questions, which have been cleaned and processed for use in machine learning tasks.
 The goal is to implement a model that can predict salary ranges (encoded in `Q29_Encoded`) using the features available.